A Fantasy Author's Adventures in Fiction & Life

 Twitter Alternative: Blue Sky (my new home)

-This seems to be where the #WritingCommunity from Twitter is regrouping.
-Its basically Twitter, looks the same same, is gradually getting the same functions (though its still in beta so has far less functions currently).
-But it doesn’t have sponsored ads, or an algorithm, or transphobes or rage tweeting or… its got alt text and feeds filtered by topic (and keywords on posts.)
-Its a friendly, inclusive space and I’ve a written a separate blog about getting started on it.
+Bsky is basically Twitter.
+It looks the same same, and has most of the same functions (group DM’s saving draft posts being the only thing I’m missing as of Sept 2025).
+But it doesn’t have sponsored ads, an algorithm, or transphobes or rage tweeting or… its got alt text and feeds filtered by topic (and keywords on posts.)
+Its a friendly, inclusive space with A LOT of writer prompts and chats, and plenty of pitch parties.
+There’s so much to say that I’ve a written a separate blog about getting started on it.

 Instagram